carlonluca/docker-qt/README.md

 # Intro

-The repo contains the code needed to create images to build and crossbuild Qt 5 and 6 for x64/arm64 Linux and armv7a/armv8a Android.
-This is useful, for instance, for continuous integration:
+The repo contains the code needed to create docker images to build and crossbuild Qt 5 and 6 and to build and crossbuild Qt based apps.
+This is useful to create images for continuous integration or to build for embedded devices.

 Articles with more info: https://bugfreeblog.duckdns.org/tag/docker-qt.